Are oats safe to eat on a wheat or gluten free diet?

 Yes and no.

-Oats are normally okay for people with wheat allergy or intolerance to wheat, BUT most oats are produced in the same processing facility as wheat, barley, and rye which means that the risk of cross-contamination is high.
-Certified wheat/gluten free oats should always be sourced.
+Oats can be okay for people with wheat allergy or wheat intolerance, BUT most oats are produced in the same processing facility as wheat, barley, and rye which means that the risk of cross-contamination is high.
+Certified gluten free oats should always be sourced.

 Note: some packaging will state "pure oats" or "100% oats", this is not to be read as safe from cross-contamination of wheat, barley, or rye.
 It simply means that there are no other ingredients in the package and NOT that it is certified wheat or gluten free.

 We also have more information on oats in our food fact file section.